ShaniCohen/sRNA-BP-cross-species/README.md

 - Each component expects configuration keys under `configurations/config.json`.
 Adjust paths and flags there to switch behavior (e.g. running enrichment or set a linkage method for clustering).
 - Typical workflow: run `DataLoader` → `Ontology` → `GraphUtils` → `GraphBuilder.build_graph()` → `Analyzer.run_analysis()` (top-level `main.py` orchestrates this).

+## Data

+The complete input and output datasets are available at [Zenodo](https://zenodo.org/records/20718221).

 ---